skellis46/slipbox/pressure, stress and strain - the body in time.md

 In the arts and humanities in the UK, when we talk about pressure, stress and strain at work, we often pair those experiences or feelings with the word neoliberalism.
 In some way, neoliberalism generates pressure that causes stress that -- in time or at times -- we feel unable to cope with.
 That we are being deformed by neoliberalism.

-The everyday version of this "uninhibited private market"[@verdouw-2017-subject p.524] underpins unregulated hyper-individualism, ill-conceived faith in the meritocracy,[@sandel-2020-tyranny] loneliness, and the commodification of behaviour and thought.[see for instance, @zuboff-2019-age] Neoliberalism drives the idea that each of us is solely responsible for continual production.
+The everyday version of neoliberalism underpins unregulated hyper-individualism, ill-conceived faith in the meritocracy,[@sandel-2020-tyranny] loneliness, and the commodification of behaviour and thought.[see for instance, @zuboff-2019-age] Neoliberalism drives the idea that each of us is solely responsible for continual production.
 The pressure to produce without careful consideration of the physical, temporal, material and psychological resources available both now and in the future is disastrous.
 This.
 Now this.
 Now this. _This_ is a body under pressure.

 Each of us -- as academics, as artists, as teachers, as human beings -- will have felt these demands in various volumes and ways.
 But the worst part is that "short-termism is built into the genetic code of the neoliberal paradigm."[@krznaric-2021-good p.196]